 Permanent establishment (PE)

-For non-resident companies, the liability to corporation tax depends on the existence of any kind of PE through which a trade is carried on.
+For non-resident companies, the liability to corporation tax depends on the existence of any kind of PE through which a trade is carried on (except where the trading profits are attributable to a trade of dealing in or developing UK land, when a PE is not needed).
 The meaning of PE for UK tax purposes is set out in statute; it is largely based on the OECD Model Tax Convention definition, but is not identical in all respects.
-Subject to the terms of the relevant DTT, a non-resident company will have a PE in the United Kingdom if it either:
+Subject to the terms of the relevant DTT, a non-resident company will have a PE in the United Kingdom if:

 - an agent acting on behalf of the company has and habitually exercises authority to do business on behalf of the company in the United Kingdom.